deekayen/usbkill/README.md

 `usbkill` waits for a change on your USB ports, then immediately turns off your computer without prompts or signaling other open applications.
-Depending on your point of view, it's an un-clean shutdown and may trigger fsck or other file integrity checks on re-start.
+Depending on your point of view, it's an un-clean shutdown and may trigger fsck or other file integrity checks on re-start even though the `poweroff` signal syncs open files to disk first.

 It works on Mac OS X and Ubuntu.